 Medicare may be allowed to negotiate the price of some prescription drugs for the first time due to a provision in the proposed Inflation Reduction Act.

-Beginning in 2026, ten prescription drugs covered by the Medicare Part D benefit program would be subject to negotiation.
+Ten prescription drugs covered by the Medicare Part D benefit program will be subject to negotiation beginning in 2026.
 By 2029, Medicare will be able to negotiate on the price of 20 Part D drugs.
 Medicare can only negotiate on the price of drugs that have a high total cost to the federal government, don’t have a generic available and were approved by the FDA for at least the last nine years.

 Allowing Medicare to negotiate on drug prices is an effort to control the cost of prescriptions which have risen faster than inflation in recent years.

 What’s included in Medicare Part D?